 Emily Fishbein

-Freelance journalist using a collaborative approach with local journalists, photographers and artists to cover human rights, social justice, armed conflict, forced displacement and environmental issues in Myanmar.
+Independent journalist using a collaborative approach with local journalists, photographers and artists to cover human rights, social justice, armed conflict, forced displacement and environmental issues in Myanmar.
 I especially seek to write in-depth reports which highlight underrepresented voices and underreported stories.

 Explore my site